Dima Hamdan: Filmmaking

 Hamdan's debut short film Gaza – London, based on a true story of a Palestinian student in London who faces being away from his family during Operation Cast Lead, won Best Arab Film at the 2009 Jordan Short Film Festival.
 That same year, her project My Name is Ali was selected for the Sundance Institute's RAWI Middle East Screenwriters Lab.
+This project was about two strangers whose lives intersect in Casablanca and discover they are linked and must delve back into their past demons.
 In 2010, Hamdan received the Abu Dhabi Film Commission's Shasha grant to develop a project titled The Kidnap, which was selected for the Hothouse workshop at the London Film School.
+This project was about a Jordanian policeman and how he goes on a hunt to find his kidnapped wife who’s due to give birth, but there’s a dark secret that this search leads him to.

 The next short film of Hamdan's to do a festival circuit was The Bomb (Die Bombe), which was a runner-up for the Human Rights Short award at the 2019 Naples Human Rights Film Festival.
+In an Interview with Shoot N’ Post, Hamdan mentions how this film was shot under difficult circumstances with an incredibly dedicated team.
+She credits director of photography Frank Schwaiger, and line producer Olivia Stubbe.

 Shot on location in the West Bank in 2023, Hamdan gained prominence through her next short film Blood Like Water, which follows a young gay man in the West Bank who faces blackmail from the IDF.
 Hamdan described the film as "fictional" but "based on real information".
 Blood Like Water premiered at the Galway Film Fleadh, screened at the 2023 Brooklyn Film Festival, where it was awarded Best Narrative Short, and won the 2024 Iris Prize.
 In her acceptance speech for the latter, Hamdan condemned Israel's pinkwashing.

 Dima Hamdan is developing her debut feature film Amnesia, produced by Tony Copti.
 Amnesia received an Atlas Development Prize at the 2023 Marrakech International Film Festival.